ensarerturk/Live_Location_Tracking-YemekSelesi/README.md

 2-Administrator Login: The manager can perform crud operations, forward the incoming orders to the courier, and view the courier instantly.
 3-Courier Entry: Courier can view the incoming orders, view the location of the orders on the map.

 !!!
-Details of the project what is presentation.txt
+Details of the project what is presentation.pdf